 - Deuteronomy 21:20.
 “They shall say to the elders, “”This son of ours is stubborn and rebellious.
 He will not obey us.
 He is a glutton and a drunkard.””
 Later he was killed for it…

 The key in these verses and in our culture today is a lack of self-control and abuse with food (widespread in obesity).

 Here we see in the context that food is good and for us to enjoy!
 However it is the lack of self-control and abuse that is condemned.
 These are fine examples of the seriousness of gluttony in the Bible.
-Gluttons and drunkards make a “god of their belly“, and therefore are controlled by it.
-Are we not often controlled by our stomach?
-Are we not any different?
+Gluttons and drunkards make a “god of their belly“, and therefore they are controlled by it.
+Are you not often controlled by your stomach?
+Are you not any different?

 - Go a few hours off schedule without eating and see how your attitude changes.

 - Maybe you don’t overeat but do you get hateful, angry and short-tempered when food is taken away?

 - Often giving into cravings and can’t stop?

 A lack of self-control and willful ignorance (our human nature) can be in all areas of life, and these verses do point to other things as well.
 My point is that temporary pleasure and satisfaction in uncontrolled food and drink are also included.

 In history for the Jews these verses allude to them trusting in religious works… Dietary laws..
 For the gentiles it might have been sensual desires and fleshly appetites… Lack of restraint… Again, the key here is lack of self-control.